rajkumar171284/FHS-app/README.md

 > node alertusingnode.js <br>

-## API calls  (Remember to clear the postgres-db before using, there are soe structural changes in tables)
+## API calls  (Remember to clear the postgres-db before using, there are some structural changes in tables)

 Name | URL | Type | Input params | Output params
 -----|-----|------|--------------|-----------------